alacarte-maps/alacarte/README.md

 	./alacarte-importer osm_export.osm data.carte
 	./alacarte-server -g data.carte -s ../data/mapcss

+You can use the test Leaftlet-Page located in *tests/html/Leaflet/index.html* to view the rendered tiles.

 You can download fresh OSM exports from [Geofabrik](http://download.geofabrik.de/).

+## Install ##

+(as root)

+	make install

+The config-file is located in */etc/alacarte.conf*.
+You should make sure the user running alacarte has permissions to write to the specified directories for caching and logging.

 # To Do #
 * Real database backend